rishitharaj/California-Housing-Project/README.md

 jupyter notebook
 ```

-Then open .ipynb and run all cells.
+Then open California_Housing_Regression_Assignment.ipynb and run all cells.

 ---